unitaryfund/unitary.fund/posts/_markdown/2021-member-announcement.md

 ![](../images/supporting-members-2021.png "Unitary Fund Supporting Members: Xanadu, IonQ, BCG, Pasqal, IQM, and DoraHacks")

-"It was important for Pasqal to reaffirm its support to open-source initiatives in quantum software by becoming a sponsor of Unitary Fund” says Loic Henreit, CTO at France-based quantum computing startup Pasqal.
+"It was important for Pasqal to reaffirm its support to open-source initiatives in quantum software by becoming a sponsor of Unitary Fund” says Loïc Henriet, Chief Technology Officer of Pasqal, a French startup building quantum processors out of neutral atoms.
 “We are thrilled to join the efforts led by Unitary Fund to build a solid ecosystem in this field."

 "We are delighted to support the Unitary Fund's mission.
 They are doing first-class work building out a quantum ecosystem for everyone.
 You can see the Unitary Fund's impact everywhere you look," said Nathan Killoran, Head of Software, Algorithms, & Quantum Machine Learning at Xanadu, a photonic quantum computer company in Canada.